amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

 where :math:`X_i` represents a single (multi-dimensional) observation, i.e., a row in a table of observations.

-logistic regression
+Logistic regression
 -------------------

-logistic regression is a type of supervised classification model aiming at assigning labels.
+Logistic regression is a type of supervised classification model aiming at assigning labels.
 In AOCL-DA, the labels are expected to be provided in a categorical response variable, :math:`y`, encoded by :math:`\{0, 1, 2, \ldots, K-1 \}`.
 The fit is based on maximizing the log-likelihood (loss function) of the probabilities that each observation :math:`i` belongs to a given class, in turn defined by,